MarkBind/markbind/docs/index.md

 <hr><!-- ======================================================================================================= -->

-#### {{ icon_check_blue }} Everything you need for instructional websites, built-in.
+#### {{ icon_check_blue }} Everything you need for text-heavy websites, built-in.

-MarkBind is **highly optimized for creating content-heavy instructional websites** %%e.g., eLearning websites, online instruction manuals, project documentation etc.%% Anything that you might need for creating such websites are built-in, sparing you the hassle of finding/installing/searching plugins that you need.
+MarkBind is **highly optimized for creating text-heavy websites** %%e.g., eLearning websites, online instruction manuals, project documentation etc.%% Anything that you might need for creating such websites are built-in, sparing you the hassle of finding/installing/searching plugins that you need.

 Here are some examples:
 <div class="indented">